ahmed-226/Acme-Rockets/README.md

 Feel free to customize the styles according to your preferences by modifying the `styles.css` file.
 Tailwind CSS classes are easily customizable, allowing you to tailor the design to suit your specific needs.

-## Contributing

-Contributions are welcome!
-If you have ideas for enhancements or improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-Thank you for exploring this static frontend project with Tailwind CSS.
-Enjoy creating beautiful and responsive user interfaces with the power of Tailwind!